 PI: Katrin J. Svensson, Ph.D.

-Affinity group leader at Stanford Diabetes Research Center
+Affinity group leader, Stanford Diabetes Research Center (SDRC)

 Associate Editor, Endocrine Reviews